kylebrowning/passage/README.md

 The `Store` protocol is the **only required service** you must provide.
 It handles all persistence for users, identifiers, tokens, and verification codes.

 **Recommended Implementation**: Use the [passage-fluent](https://github.com/rozd/passage-fluent) package which provides a complete Fluent-based storage implementation with migrations for PostgreSQL, MySQL, and SQLite.
+**Testing Implementation**: The `PassageOnlyForTest` module provides an in-memory store for testing purposes.

 ```swift
 import PassageFluent